Joe Deal: Career

 He continued photographing the human effect on the landscape in The Fault Zone, which featured images combining human and geologic effects on the area surrounding the San Andreas Fault.
 Subdividing the Inland Basin featured suburban areas east of Los Angeles and Beach Cities focused on Pacific Ocean communities in Southern California.
 West and West: Reimagining the Great Plains featured photographs of the grid pattern of much of the Midwestern United States and was on exhibit at the University of Arizona's Center for Creative Photography in Tucson, Arizona after opening at the Rhode Island School of Design and being presented at New York City's Robert Mann Gallery.

 Personal life

-A ten-year resident of Providence, Rhode Island, Deal died at a hospice there due to bladder cancer at age 62 on June 18, 2010.
-He is survived by his wife, Betsy Sara Ruppa, and their daughter.
+Deal was married to Betsy Sara Ruppa.
+They had one daughter.
+He had lived in Providence, Rhode Island for a decade when he died of bladder cancer on June 18, 2010, at age 62.